tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

   functionality described above, with the provided $CHILDNAME present in the 'from_name' field of that form.
 I.e. this presents a form offering to rename $CHILDNAME, requesting the new name, and submitting POST rename.
+  This same URL format can also be used with "move-form" with the expected results.

 ``GET /uri/$DIRCAP/[SUBDIRS../]CHILDNAME?t=uri``